 c) Only the director of nursing services, registered nurse on duty, licensed practical nurse on duty, or consultant pharmacist or practitioner shall have access to controlled substances stored in emergency medication kits.

-d) No more than ten different controlled substances shall be placed in an emergency medication kit, and there shall be no more than three single, injectible doses of each controlled substance.
+d) No more than 10 different controlled substances shall be placed in an emergency medication kit, and there shall be no more than three single, injectible doses of each controlled substance.

-e) Controlled substances in emergency medication kits may be administered only under the emergency conditions set forth in DPH Standards and only by registered nurses, licensed practical nurses or practitioners, in compliance with Paragraphs 1306.11 and 1306.21 of Title 21 of the Code of Federal Regulations.
+e) Controlled substances in emergency medication kits may be administered only under the emergency conditions set forth in DPH Standards and only by registered nurses, licensed practical nurses or practitioners, in compliance with 21 CFR 1306.11 and 1306.21 (April 1, 2014).

 f) A proof-of-use sheet shall be contained in the emergency medication kit for each separate controlled substance included.
 Entries shall be made on the proof-of-use sheet by the nursing staff or practitioner when any controlled substances from the kit are used.
 The consultant pharmacist shall receive and file for two years a copy of all completed proof-of-use sheets.